vickraj/Elliptic-Curve-Crypto/README.md

 * Include Schoof's algorithm or another version of efficient point counting, which is necessary to do ECPP and the MOV attack.

 * Include support for larger integers/more realistically large numbers for elliptic curve crypto.

+* Include an actual user interface instead of just the shoddy fake terminal

 * Other TODO's are in each of the modules separately.